calculang/calculang/README.md

 Post: alt. implementations? e.g. Rust?

 In parallel to the public roadmap, I will probably have a private/applications roadmap.
-Get in touch if you want me to consider your own modelling proposal/s and how they can fit into this roadmap.
+Feel free to get in touch if you want me to consider your own modelling proposal/s and how they can fit into this roadmap.

 ## help wanted